Reviewed Date: 10/02/2023

 The Fire Service’s Role in Protecting Public Water Systems

-Clean, safe, drinking water is something we take for granted, and every fire department needs to follow industry standard best practices to protect the water system and be aware of practices that threaten our public drinking water.
+Clean, safe, drinking water is something we often take for granted, and every fire department needs to follow industry standard best practices to protect the water system and be aware of practices that threaten our public drinking water.
 Ensuring our water is safe is everyone's responsibility, including the fire department.